apache/predictionio/README.md

 2. Retrieve Prediction

-    Item Recommendation Engine is trained/re-trained with new data every day.
+    Item Recommendation Engine is trained/re-trained with new data every hour.

     To predict top N restaurants that a user may like: